GoAuditsGoAudits

 Woodside Homes, a leading homebuilding company in the US, offers various solutions, including fully equipped and personalized housing.
 However, due to a lack of a formalized and systematic approach, the team found it challenging to inspect critical checkpoints and communicate the identified issues with trade partners, impacting the overall handover Quality Control.

 The company adopted GoAudits to streamline its property quality control process.
-Custom digital checklists, an intuitive app, and automated reports helped teams enhance coordination with trade partners, improve overall quality, and simplify the general superintendent’s role, leading to significant efficiencies and time savings.
+Custom digital checklists, an intuitive app, and automated building inspection reports helped teams enhance coordination with trade partners, improve overall quality, and simplify the general superintendent’s role, leading to significant efficiencies and time savings.

 Best Practices for a Successful Building Handover Process